 Towards the beginning of each year, the PCCC (with input from the President and CEO) recommends, for approval by the Board, grants to the NEOs under the Trust's long-term incentive program.
-The PCCC grants PEUs pursuant to the Trust's Amended and Restated Performance Equity Unit Plan adopted by the Trust effective February 15, 2017 (the "PEU Plan") and REUs pursuant to the Senior Executive REU Plan adopted by the Trust effective February 15, 2017 (the "REU Plan").
-In 2022, the Board granted the NEOs 50% PEUs and 50% REUs under the LTIP, consistent with market practice.
+The PCCC grants PEUs pursuant to the Trust's Amended and Restated Performance Equity Unit Plan adopted by the Trust effective February 15, 2017 (the "PEU Plan") and REUs pursuant to the Senior Executive REU Plan adopted by the Trust effective February 15, 2017, as amended and restated on December 8, 2023 (the "REU Plan").
+In 2024, the Board granted the NEOs 50% PEUs and 50% REUs under the LTIP consistent with market practice.